FDio/csit/docs/report/introduction/csit_design.rst

 Passive form MUST NOT be used.
 However a usage of past participle as an adjective is okay.
 See usage examples provided in the Coding guidelines section below.
-Following sections list applicability of the above grammar forms to different RF KW categories.
+Following sections list applicability of the above grammar forms to different :abbr:`RF (Robot Framework)` KW categories.
 Usage examples are provided, both good and bad.

 Coding guidelines
 -----------------